The Primary Function Of The Cell Membrane Is

 In Conclusion: The Cell Membrane as the Foundation of Life

 The primary function of the cell membrane is, without a doubt, its ability to selectively control the passage of substances into and out of the cell.
-This selective permeability is essential for maintaining the cell's internal environment, for acquiring nutrients, for eliminating waste products, and for communicating with other cells.
-The cell membrane is a dynamic and complex structure that plays a crucial role in all living organisms.
+It is the foundation upon which all other cellular processes are built.
+Plus, this selective permeability is essential for maintaining the cell's internal environment, for acquiring nutrients, for eliminating waste products, and for communicating with other cells.
 Without the cell membrane, life as we know it would not be possible.
-It is the foundation upon which all other cellular processes are built.
-The intricate balance it maintains is a testament to the elegance and efficiency of biological systems.
+The cell membrane is a dynamic and complex structure that makes a real difference in all living organisms.
+The involved balance it maintains is a testament to the elegance and efficiency of biological systems.

 • What happens if the cell membrane is damaged?